 Okemos, MI 48864

-How long does it take to get an LLC approved?
+How long does it take to get a Michigan LLC approved?
 LLC processing time is 24 hours online or 3 to 5 business days by mail.
 Expedited processing is available.

 Step 4: Create An LLC Operating Agreement

 Creating a Michigan LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.